— HOW DOES WINDOW WORKS CLEAN WINDOWS?

 It is much easier to clean the interior windows once the exterior is free of dirt and grime.
 If you prefer to clean the interior windows yourself, you will find the task much easier by allowing us to clean the exterior windows first.

-Many service companies often use temporary help or subcontractors to avoid the taxes and costs associated with full time employees.
-Many other companies use part time help for peak seasons.
-Window Works only employs full time, skilled and professional service people.
-They are clean cut, uniformed and fully insured.
+Many service companies use temporary help or subcontractors to avoid the taxes and costs associated with full-time employees.
+Many other companies use part-time help for peak seasons.
+Window Works only employs full time, skilled, and professional service people.
+They are courteous, uniformed, insured, and bonded.
 There is little doubt that our employees are the reason we continue to grow when other businesses fail.

 A good Real Estate agent will always recommend removing your screens when selling your home.
 Fewer things will improve the appearance of your home at such little cost.
 There are, however, more important considerations.